teemuteemu/sp_modular/README.md

 * Inlet variable declarations
 * Assingment of the (possibly) connected outlet into the inlet
 * Assingment and processing the inlet value

+So far the experiment works, but it's obvious that two module patch is way too naive to prove anything yet.
+Next steps will be to create more modules and more complicated patches and configurations and see if this approach will scale.